 Stage IV: The cancer has spread to other parts of the body, such as the liver or lungs (any T, any N, M1).

-Recurrent: Recurrent cancer is cancer that comes back after treatment.
+Recurrent: Recurrent cancer is cancer that has come back after treatment.
 The disease may return in the colon, rectum, or another part of the body.
 If there is a recurrence, the cancer may need to be staged again (called re-staging) using the system above.

 In addition to determining the stage of the disease using the TNM system, doctors also determine the histologic grade, which indicates how closely the cancer cells resemble normal tissue under a microscope.
 In general, the lower the grade, the better the prognosis.
 A tumor's grade is described using the letter “G” and a number.